opencybersecurityalliance/kestrel-lang/docs/configuration.rst

 Kestrel will then not proactively search for logs/records for entities extracted from the return of ``GET``/``FIND``, which will largely disable followup ``FIND`` commands/steps.

+Kestrel config supports expansion of environment variables, e.g., if a value in the YAML file is ``$ENVX``, then the value is fetched from environment variable ``$ENVX`` Kestrel loads the config file.